-For questions, comments or concerns about diversity at Manchester University send an email to diversity@manchester. edu.
-All emails sent to this address will be received by the Chief Diversity Officer and the Diversity & Inclusion committee.
+For questions, comments or concerns about diversity at Manchester University send an email to the DEI Core Team DEICoreTeam@manchester.edu

-SPARTAN UNITED REOPENING PLAN
+SPARTAN UNITED COVID-19 PLAN

 Learning to solve problems is at the core of a Manchester education.
 Now the COVID-19 pandemic presents a real-world learning opportunity that few of us imagined.
-As Manchester welcomes students back to our campuses, we embrace our mission to respect the infinite worth of every person and improve the human condition.
+As Manchester welcomes students back to our campuses, we embrace our mission to respect the infinite worth of every individual and improve the human condition.
 With compassion and resilience, we will persevere in the face of adversity, because education is essential to solving problems.
 We will live, learn and work as Spartans United.